Query letter books are an important resource for people just getting started in travel writing. And you want to read (and use) the best ones.

 and online travel magazines.

-It's also available on amazon.com in the Kindle store.
+This book is also available on amazon.com in soft cover, and in the Kindle store.

-This solid reference, at seven chapters and 228 pages, has plenty of useful information.
+Written in 2008, this solid reference (7 chapters and 228 pages) has plenty of useful information.

 But first a friendly warning.